 - Is there vegetarian food?

-Yes and we can also accommodate other special dietary requirements when notified in advance.
+Yes and we can also accommodate other special dietary requirements, but you will need to notify us in advance.

 - Is there a shop on campus?

 No and there will be no time to go to the nearest town, Llantwit Major, which is a 30 minute walk away so please bring all you need for the two weeks like toiletries, batteries, snacks or special food, medication, etc.

 - Are we allowed to have spending money?

 Yes, you may bring up to 100GBP to spend on your day out in Cardiff.